-There’s lots to be said about the two different printing methods, but in this quick guide we'll stick to the most important considerations: print quality, speed, and cost.
+There is a lot to be said about the two different printing methods, but in this guide, we'll stick to the most important considerations: print quality, speed, and cost.
 But first, let's start with a look at how digital and litho printing work.

 Digital And Litho Printing – How They Work

 Digital and litho printing are two completely different printing methods, and each has its own strengths.
 Knowing the key differences between the two will help you decide which process is right for your print job, especially if you're looking to print flyers and leaflets in large numbers.

 Digital print machines are essentially just large laser printers, like the printer you might have in your office – except these machines print much faster, and to a very high quality.

 Digital print machines use toner to print with, which is a very fine coloured powder.
 First, the print image is ‘drawn’ onto the machine's printing drum by a built-in laser.
 This creates a static charge on the drum cylinder, which reflects the image to be printed.
 The fine toner powder then sticks to this static, like a balloon would stick to the wall after you rub it on your hair.

 This process happens for all four CMYK colours (Cyan, Magenta, Yellow and Black) to create the finished print image on the drum.
 This image is then rolled onto the paper at high speed, and heated (or 'fused') to melt the toner powder and set it in place on the paper fibres.